The Evil Dead Groovy Collection is now available!

 The journey quickly escalates from small-talk to a near-crash and then a portentous collapse of the bridge leading to their destination just as they’ve crossed it.
 That night, while Cheryl is making a drawing of a clock, her hand becomes violently possessed by a mysterious entity, causing her to draw a picture that looks like a deformed, evil face.
 She fails to mention the incident to the others, dismissing it as her imagination.

-When the trapdoor to the cellar mysteriously flies open during dinner, Ash and Scotty go down to investigate and find the Naturon Demonto, a Sumerian version of the Book of the Dead, along with a tape recording of incantations – unable to resist, they play the tape and though finding the recording unnerving think little more of it, though the audience is now very aware that the recitation of the words have unleashed something within the woods outside.
+When the trapdoor to the cellar mysteriously flies open during dinner, Ash and Scotty go down to investigate and find the Naturon Demonto, a Sumerian version of the Book of the Dead, along with a tape recording of incantations – unable to resist, they play the tape and though finding the recording unnerving think little more of it, though the audience is now very aware that the recitation of the words has unleashed something within the woods outside.

 Cheryl becomes hysterical when a tree crashes through the window, and retires to her room but is soon awoken by voices beyond the cabin.
-She goes outside to investigate but away from the cabin and out of earshot, she is attacked and raped by demonically possessed trees.
-Returning to the cabin after the ordeal, the others do not believe her story but Ash agrees to drive her to town where she can find a place to stay for the night, only to find that the bridge connecting the cabin to the rest of the world has been destroyed.
+She goes outside to investigate but away from the cabin and out of earshot, she is attacked and carnally assaulted by demonically possessed trees.
+Returning to the cabin after the ordeal, the others do not believe her story but Ash agrees to drive her to the town where she can find a place to stay for the night, only to find that the bridge connecting the cabin to the rest of the world has been destroyed.